-Aspect Specific information required NT EPA objective: Protecting including ecological healt NT EPA objective: Protect the hydrological regimes of groundwater and surface water so that environmental values including ecological health, land uses and the welfare and amenity of people are maintained.
-Relevant activities Extraction of groundwater from the expanded borefield Environmental values Describe the following for the proposal footprint and the area of influence: climate and meteorological conditions in the proposal area, the frequency and severity of extreme weather conditions hydrogeology including groundwater systems, yields, storativity, transmissivity, water movement, recharge rates, recharge/discharge pathways and quantitative water balance declared beneficial uses, existing users, water quality objectives and environmental values including sacred sites and sites of cultural significance. extent and value of groundwater dependent ecosystems, including but not limited to culturally significant sites characterised by groundwater dependent vegetation. current and potential (future) water use potentially affected by the proposed water abstraction (e.g. access to water sources by livestock) the likelihood of stygofauna occurrence, based on a desktop assessment of the suitability of habitat present.
+Aspect Specific information required t the hydrological regimes of groundwater and surface water so that environmental values h, land uses and the welfare and amenity of people are maintained.
+Relevant activities Extraction of groundwater from the expanded borefield Environmental values Describe the following for the proposal footprint and the area of potential impact: climate and meteorological conditions in the proposal area, the frequency and severity of extreme weather conditions hydrogeology including groundwater systems, storage properties (specific yield and storativity), transmissivity, water movement, connection with other aquifers, recharge rates, recharge/discharge pathways and quantitative water balance declared beneficial uses, existing users, water quality objectives and environmental values including sacred sites and sites of cultural significance extent and value of groundwater dependent ecosystems, including but not limited to culturally significant sites characterised by groundwater dependent vegetation or groundwater dependence of any surface water features including, but not limited to, aquatic ecosystems, soakages and springs current and potential (future) water use potentially affected by the proposed water abstraction (e.g. access to water sources by livestock) the likelihood of stygofauna occurrence, based on a desktop assessment of the suitability of habitat present.
 Provide detailed maps to support the above descriptions.
-Outline studies used in the assessment, including their results, limitations and uncertainties.
+Outline studies used in the

-Aspect Specific information required Potential impacts and risks Identify, describe and assess potential direct and indirect impacts and risks of implementing the proposal, and cumulative impacts, on hydrological processes including: drawdown of water table, with likely effects to groundwater dependent ecosystems (e.g. springs, wetlands, deep-rooted vegetation, stygofauna (if likely to be present)), connected surface water systems and related water values impacts from the proposed water abstraction on declared beneficial uses and water quality objectives associated with the targeted groundwater system impacts to other groundwater users.
+Aspect Specific information required assessment, including their results, limitations and uncertainties.
+Potential impacts and risks Identify, describe and assess potential direct and indirect impacts and risks of implementing the proposal, and cumulative impacts, on hydrological processes including: drawdown of water table, with likely effects to groundwater dependent ecosystems (e.g. springs, wetlands, deep-rooted vegetation, stygofauna (if likely to be present)), and connected surface water and groundwater systems impacts from the proposed water abstraction on declared beneficial uses, water quality objectives and environmental values such as sacred sites associated with the targeted groundwater system and connected water systems impacts to other groundwater users including users within the Western Davenport Water Control District.
 The assessment of impacts must use the outcomes of relevant studies and information.
-As a minimum, the assessment must include: description of groundwater dependent ecosystems and understanding of their interconnectivity and water dependence predictions based on modelling (class 2 model5) for relevant characteristics such as: \circ alterations to recharge groundwater drawdown levels, spatial extent and recovery time impacts to declared beneficial uses • Modelling should be conducted using best practice precautionary scenarios for arid zone aquifers, and should account for different proposal stages, such as initial conditions (baseline) and relevant intervals in construction, operation and closure phases.
-Future predicted climatic conditions must also be considered. • Assumptions and parameters used in the predictive model and justification for their use, including a description of how the predictions would change in the event critical assumptions (including transmissivity, hydraulic conductivity and porosity) were found to be incorrect. • overall water balance of the target groundwater system, including inputs and outputs, and feasibility assessment to illustrate the availability of a sustainable water supply for optimal abstraction of groundwater to achieve the desired abstraction volume while minimising adverse impacts to the environment, and current and future groundwater users.
-Describe any uncertainties and further work required to increase understanding of potential impacts.
+As a minimum, the assessment must include: description of groundwater dependent ecosystems and understanding of their interconnectivity and water dependence predictions based on modelling (class 2 model6) for relevant characteristics such as: alterations to recharge groundwater drawdown levels, spatial extent and recovery time impacts to declared beneficial uses. • Modelling should be conducted using best practice precautionary scenarios for arid zone aquifers, and should account for different proposal stages, such as initial conditions (baseline) and relevant intervals in construction, operation and closure phases.
+Future predicted climatic conditions must also be considered. • Assumptions and parameters used in the predictive model, justification for their use and predictive uncertainty, including a description of how the predictions would change in the event critical assumptions (including the conceptual model, boundary conditions, transmissivity, hydraulic conductivity and porosity) were found to be incorrect. overall water balance of the target groundwater system, including inputs and outputs, and feasibility assessment to illustrate the availability of a sustainable water supply for optimal abstraction of groundwater to achieve the desired abstraction volume while minimising adverse impacts to the environment, and current and future groundwater users.
+Describe any uncertainties and further work required to increase understanding of potential impacts and reduce uncertainty.
 Quantify the significance and extent of impacts at the project level and cumulatively.
-Quantify the significance of proposal impacts using: the latest draft of the Western Davenport Water Allocation Plan the latest draft of the Northern Territory Water Allocation Planning Framework Relevant guideline thresholds.
-Avoidance, mitigation and management Outline the measures for avoiding, mitigating, or offsetting impacts identified above, with consideration of sections 26 (Environmental decision making hierarchy) and section 27 (Waste management hierarchy) of the EP Act.
-Consider measures to enhance or restore environmental quality.
-Avoidance, mitigation and offset measures must be developed with consideration given to the following: proposal design and layout alternative water supply options water conservation and efficiency compliance with any legislation, standards and policies relevant to the proposed measures.
-Outline the key management plans that would be implemented, and the associated performance indicators, timeframes for implementation, and the roles and responsibilities of the personnel involved.
-Demonstrate that mitigation measures are in accordance with best-practice, including advice from relevant NT Government authorities.
-Provide proposed monitoring and reporting activities related to potential impacts and risks, mitigation and management measures.
-Describe clear and measurable outcomes and commitments that will ensure the environmental objective is met and impacts of implementing the proposal will be acceptable.
-Demonstrate that the proposed monitoring locations/bores are appropriately sited to monitor relevant formations for impacts as a result of the proposed increased water abstraction.
-The proposed monitoring and reporting should specify which proposal phase it relates to i.e., construction, operations, closure or post-closure.
-Demonstrate that monitoring activities are in accordance with best-practice, including advice from relevant NT Government authorities.
-Identify any potential residual impact or risk of the proposal to identified values.
-Where a significant residual impact may remain after applying the environmental decision-making hierarchy, identify offsets and describe how any proposed offset is consistent with the NT Offsets Framework .
+Quantify the significance of impacts from extraction from the Georgina Basin upon water allocation planning within the Western Davenport Water Control District using: the latest draft of the Western Davenport Water Allocation Plan the latest draft of the Northern Territory Water Allocation Planning

-5 Barnett et al, 2012, Australian groundwater modelling guidelines, Waterlines report, National Water Commission, Canberra.
+6 Barnett et al, 2012, Australian groundwater modelling guidelines, Waterlines report, National Water Commission, Canberra.